 The control panel has various keys including a number field for convenient entry of the PIN and a comparatively large.
 The menu navigation can take some patience but is basically well done.

 The Automower 315X is charged via two contacts on the front, which establish a connection on the charging station with suitable contacts.

 As usual, the charging station is a large plastic platform on which the mower drives and docks.
 Basically, the mower and the charging station can be outdoors.
 Rain doesn’t bother it at all either.

-A very important point is the behaviour of the mower.
-With the Husqvarna Automower 315X we have a lot to discuss.
+A very important point is the behavior of the mower.
+With the Husqvarna Automower 315X, we have a lot to discuss.